cainebenoy/blockchain-voting-dapp-v3/docs/PRIVACY.md

 - Maintain a documented data-retention schedule and a process for deletion requests.

 Legal note: biometric and voting data may be subject to strict local laws.
 Engage legal counsel before production deployment.

+## Receipts and minimal data storage

+The short-code receipt system stores only a short alphanumeric `code` and the corresponding `tx_hash` in the `receipts` table.
+This mapping does not include PII.
+Treat the `receipts` table as audit data — it is safe to store but follow these rules:

+- Do not store Aadhaar numbers or identifiable fields in `receipts`.
+- Limit retention according to your privacy policy; receipts can be purged after the audit window.